-Development activity in the Cordova Basin ceased in February 2014 as there were no new wells drilled.
-At the end of 2018 there were 17 wells producing from the Cordova Basin shale play, and production rate was $425 \, \mathrm{e}^3 \mathrm{m}^3 \mathrm{d}$ (15MMcf/d).
+Development activity in the Cordova Basin ceased in February 2014 when the last new well was drilled.
+At the end of 2019 there were 17 wells producing from the Cordova Basin shale play, at a production rate of 359.3 e3m3/d (12.7 MMcf/d).
 Further background information on the Horn River and Cordova fields is available in the 2014 Reserves Report.

 Figure 13 shows the initial reservoir pressure versus temperature plot for the Montney, Horn River, Cordova and Liard areas.
-The temperatures of these fields fall within expected ranges except for Liard, which is significantly higher than that of the Horn River, Cordova or Montney fields.
+The temperatures of these fields fall within expected ranges for depth except for Liard, which is also significantly higher than that of the Horn River, Cordova or Montney fields.
 The wide range in values reflects the large geographic area and depths of deposits.
 The over-pressured areas of these formations has been the focus of development, for gas charging and favourable response to hydraulic fracture stimulation.